ls1intum/Artemis/docs/user/exercises/textual.rst

 - Click the |edit| button of the text exercise and adapt the interactive problem statement.
 There you can also set release and due dates.
 - Click the |scores| button to see the scores achieved by the students.
-- Click the |participation| button to see the list of students participated in the exercise.
+- Click the |participation| button to see the list of students who participated in the exercise.
-- Click the |example-submission| button to modify/add example submission of the exercise.
+- Click the |example-submission| button to modify/add an example submission of the exercise.
 - Click the |delete| button to delete the exercise.
 - You can get an overview of the exercise by clicking on the title.